Refal22/Autonomous_Merchant_Operations_Agent/README.md

 ## Sample Output

-A sample daily report generated from the dataset is included in the repository under:
+A sample daily report generated from the agent is included in the repository under:
 ```
 sample_output/daily_report.md
 ```